aterreno/blog/content/planning-extreme-programming/index.md

 Last but not least there’s a mention to the [pomodoro technique](http://www.pomodorotechnique.com/):

-> (Francesco Cirillo told us he bought a half-hour kitchen timer in the shape of a tomato, so they now refer to a “six-tomato task.”)
+> (Francesco Cirillo told us he bought a half-hour kitchen timer in the shape of a tomato, so they now refer to a "six-tomato task.")

 **Conclusions**